 There may be times when it is imperative for a student to be absent for a full day or more for reasons including some of those stated above.
 In such cases, the student must prearrange the absence.
-A Prearranged Absence form is available in the School Office and must be turned in with all necessary signatures at least two (2) school days before the absence is to occur.

-Please note that a prearranged absence does not automatically mean the absence will be excused.
-However, a prearranged absence will ensure that students are allowed to make up work upon returning to school.
+A Prearranged Absence form is available in the School Office and must be turned in with all necessary signatures at least one week before the absence is to occur.
+Please give ample time and consideration to your student's teachers in preparation for the materials needed.
+A prearranged absence will ensure that students are allowed to make up work upon returning to school.